ryanmat/mcp-server-logicmonitor/README.md

 Once configured, you can ask your AI assistant:

 - "Show me all critical alerts"
+- "What alert rules route to the Primary On-Call chain?"
 - "What devices are in the Production group?"
 - "Acknowledge alert LMA12345 with note 'Investigating'"
 - "Create a 1-hour maintenance window for device ID 100"